patsprice/https-github.com-bretfisher-container.training/slides/swarm/stacks.md

 ## Specifics of stack deployment

-Our registry is not *exactly* identical to the one deployed with `docker service create`!
+Our apps are not *exactly* identical to the ones deployed with `docker service create`!

-- Each stack gets its own overlay network
+- Each stack gets its own overlay network by default

 - Services of the task are connected to this network
   <br/>(unless specified differently in the Compose file)